vuejs/docs/src/guide/typescript-support.md

 ## Official Declaration in NPM Packages

 A static type system can help prevent many potential runtime errors as applications grow, which is why Vue 3 is written in TypeScript.
-This means you don't need any additional tooling to use TypeScript with Vue - it has a first-class citizen support.
+This means you don't need any additional tooling to use TypeScript with Vue - it has first-class citizen support.

 ## Recommended Configuration